akio-tomiya/LatticeDiracOperators.jl/README.md

 This is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl)

 # What this package can do:
-- Constructing actions and its derivative for Staggered Fermion with 1-8 flavors (with the use of the rational HMC technique)
+- Constructing actions and its derivative for Staggered Fermion with 1-8 tastes (with the use of the rational HMC technique)
 - Constructing actions and its derivative for Wilson Fermion
 - Hybrid Monte Carlo method with fermions.